Can a Passenger Get in Trouble if the Driver is Drunk?

 If you are a passenger in the vehicle with a drunk driver, and you are drunk as well, you can be held criminally liable for the actions of the drunk driver if you own the vehicle.
 This means that you as the passenger can also be found guilty of a DUI charge in Tennessee.
 This offense is known as DUI by consent.
 Under this charge, the owner or passenger in a vehicle can be charged with a DUI charge and held liable for the drunk driver’s actions.
 This means that you can be held liable for any of the drunk driver’s irresponsible actions, all the way up to vehicular manslaughter.

-What are the penalties of a DUI for driver and passenger?
+What are the penalties of a DUI for driver and drunk passenger in the car?

 If you as the passenger are found guilty of DUI by consent, you could face the same penalties as a DUI charge.
 Some of the penalties include a mandatory 48-hour hold in jail, a suspended sentence of 11 months and 29 days, a supervised probation period of 11 months and 29 days, a $350 fine in addition to court costs, and 24 hours of community service.